diyannavarghese03/CODTECHTask1/README.md

-# CODTECHTask1
+Name: DIYA ANNA VARGHESE
+COMPANY: CODTECH IT SOLUTIONS
+ID: CTIS8957
+Domain: Software Testing
+Duration: 05 May 2026 - 02 June 2026
+Mentor:

+Overview of the project

-AUTOMATE THE TESTING OF A SAMPLE WEB APPLICATION’S LOGIN AND NAVIGATION FUNCTIONALITY USING SELENIUM WEBDRIVER.
+Project: AUTOMATE THE TESTING OF A SAMPLE WEB APPLICATION USING SELENIUM WEBDRIVER.

+Objective

+The objective of this project to perform test automation of a sample appliation's login and navigation functionality using selenium webdrive

+Technology used:
+Python
+Selenium webdrive
+Selenium extension for firefox
+Firefox web Browser